mmotl/dtc_persona_analysis/README.md

 good practices considered:
 - pr-commit webhooks are used to check for large files and private keys not being commited
 -

+- outlines are used in the jupyter notebooks for easier navigation